shoebot/shoebot/doc/source/reference/utility.rst

   returns a number between 0 and this parameter.
 When two parameters are supplied, returns a number between the first and the second parameter.

+  If both parameters are integers, the returned value will be an int.
+If you need a float, use floats as parameters, e.g. ``random(-1.0, 1.0)``.

   .. shoebot::
       :alt: Random example
       :filename: util__random.png